 The PSTP currently has 6 available slots for students who are now completing year 1 of graduate school.
 Students chosen from this cohort will be eligible for two years of training grant funding.
 All applicants to the PSTP must be enrolled in either the Biological Chemistry, Medicinal Chemistry, Pharmaceutical Sciences or Pharmacology Doctoral Program.
 Applicants must be US citizens or permanent residents to be eligible.

-To apply to the program, students should complete the online application by no later than 5 pm, May 19, 2022.
+To apply to the program, students should complete the online application no later than 5 pm, May 15, 2023.
 All materials, including letter of nomination from the thesis advisor and additional letter of support, should be completed by the deadline.
+Interviews will be on June 1, 2023 via zoom.

 II.
 Background Information: (available from departmental student services staff)